On this page you'll find links to the thousands of Bolivia facts

 Bolivia's tropical eastern half

 If you plan to travel Bolivia, be sure to visit our Bolivian festivals, holidays and special occasions pages as they may affect your itineraries.
 They also contain many interesting facts about Bolivia culture and customs.
 Our Travel Planner contains information on hotels and hostels, airlines, and hundreds of other facts and travel information.
-View our events in Bolivia and Bolivian sports pages for fun activities, things to do and ways to entertain yourself all over the country.
+View our Bolivian sports pages for fun activities.
 Also see our page on traditional Bolivian games, some of which are very dangerous!
 Welcome to Bolivia!